 - Actually she fully believed that the drugs were in those cases.
 It was her boyfriend (who was a baseball player) that got rid of it that way.

 - CSI: NY: "The Fall."
 Don Flack's mentor, Moran, finds out that his son was involved in the robbery of a bodega.
 He subsequently disposes of the incriminating pop can he finds to keep the boy out of jail.
 This results in Broken Pedestal and Mac and Flack having to arrest him.

 - Dragnet had it once or twice.
 One episode involved a bookmaker destroying his paper trail, which was written on flash paper, a quick burning type of paper.
 Friday luckily stopped him before it all went up in flames.

 - All My Children: After getting raped by Michael Cambias, Bianca is severely traumatized and burns all the physical evidence.
 Unfortunately, when he is later taken to court for it, Bianca's destruction of the evidence only ensures that Michael gets Off on a Technicality long enough for Bianca herself to confront him and shoot him dead in self-defense.

-- Loves Labours Lost: The King and three lords in his attendance take an oath not to woo any women for 3 years; then some women show up.
+- Love's Labour's Lost: The King and three lords in his attendance take an oath not to woo any women for three years; then some women show up.
 The King and two of his lords are caught writing love notes by the fourth who berates them; then the love note that he wrote is brought forth by some rustics, so he tears it up before anyone else can read it.
-(In a production I was recently involved with he even tried to Eat the Evidence.)

 - Heavy Rain: Scott Shelby burns the evidence he finds relating to the Origami Killer...because he is the Origami Killer.